All Our Favourite Stories

 All Our Favourite Stories is the debut album by British band Dog Is Dead, released by Atlantic Records in October 2012.
 Music from the track "Heal It" was used for Sky Sports' coverage of the UEFA Champions League, while "Glockenspiel Song" had been featured in an episode of Skins.
-Music off the album has also featured in reality TV shows Made in Chelsea and The Only Way is Essex.
+Music from the album has also featured in the reality TV shows Made in Chelsea and The Only Way is Essex.

 Recording

 After signing to Atlantic Records, the band entered RAK Studios to begin work on their debut album with producer David Kosten.
 Unhappy with the way that these sessions were heading, the band relocated back to Random Recordings – the Nottingham studio they had previously used to record their early demo tapes.
 Recording for the album was completed there, with production coming from studio owner/ producer Guy Elderfield and Dog Is Dead's singer Rob Milton.

 Artwork

 The cover of the album features a collage of 1970s schoolchildren walking along a suburban pathway, unwittingly approaching a black hole.
 The image was inspired by the work of the artist Valero Doval.